muzammilar/geometric-shapes/README.md

 # Geometric Shapes RPC
 An example of multi-lingual gRPC clients and servers to implement basic geometric computation on different shapes.
-The example illustrates usage both server certificates (in development) and metrics (using `stats.Handler` interface in golang).
+The example illustrates usage both server certificates and metrics (using `stats.Handler` interface in golang).
 The performance impact of metrics calculation has not been evaluated.

 ```sh
 ## Step 1: (Can be skipped) (one time)